apexskier/PhotoManagement/README.md

 ## Sorts my photos.

-Run the python script (or run.sh) to sort any photos in a folder named Import in the same folder as the script.
+Run `run.sh` to sort any photos in a folder named Import in the same folder as the script.
+You can run `setup_directories.sh` to create the Import folder.
-You can run setup.sh to create the Import folder.
-Photos will be moved into the Photos folder in folders named by month and folders named by year.
-The script will try to find groups in the folders that get new images, and name them by their location and holiday (if it finds one).
+Photos will be moved into the Photos folder and sorted by month and year.
+The script will try to find groups in the folders that get new images, and name them by their location and holiday.

-Holidays are found using the known_events.py module.
-Supports holidays that fall on specific days (e.g. 14th of February, or nth <day> of <month> (e.g. 3rd Thursday of November).
+Holidays are found using the `known_events.py` module.
+Supports holidays that fall on specific days (e.g. 14th of February, or nth &gt;day&lt; of <month> (e.g. 3rd Thursday of November).
 Also supports specified birthdays, and Easter.

 Example dir structure after running...